davidhu2006/cs246e-notes/Notes/problem_18.md

         ...
 }
 ```
 For this to work, the char* must be null-terminated.
-Se we still need `theString[length]=='\0'` even though we don't need this condition to determine length.
+So we still need `theString[length]=='\0'` even though we don't need this condition to determine length.

 **Note:** if our string does contain `'\0`'s(not as terminators), the char* returned by c.str will be interpreted as ending at the first `'\0'`